vedas-dixit/LocalAgent/documentation.md

 - Change behavior of `save_md_locally`
   - Edit `tools/save_md.py`.
 You can change the base directory (`./LocalStore`) or filename rules.

+- Change behavior of `save_md_plus`
+  - Edit `tools/save_md_plus.py`.
+It appends a timestamped section to an existing Markdown file (creates it if missing).
+You can adjust the default filename pattern or the section header format.

 - Change behavior of `summarize_text`
   - Edit `tools/summarize_text.py`.
 It uses `ChatOllama(model="gpt-oss:120b-cloud", temperature=0.4)` and formats a Markdown summary with a Key Takeaway section.
 Replace the model name with one you have locally if needed, or adjust the prompt.